tekom - conferences

 Biography

-Julia has more than 15 years of experience in localization, translation, terminology and technical writing.
-She joined SUSE in 2021 and is responsible for the GNOME User Guide and takes care of the localization of all SUSE guides.
+Julia has studied Translation sciences at the University of Applied Sciences in Magdeburg-Stendal.
+She has more than 15 years of experience in localization, translation, terminology and technical writing.
+She has worked in several companies of the automotive and software industry and joined SUSE in 2021.
+Furthermore, she is responsible for the maintenance of the GNOME User Guide and takes care of the localization of all SUSE guides.
 Her newest project, a company-wide terminology database, was just successfully launched.